olumpeter/web-projects/17-contact-details-example/README.md

 # Marking up contact details

-Marking up contact details: This example demonstrates how &lt;address&gt; wraps around your contact details.
+Marking up contact details: This example demonstrates how &lt;address&gt; HTML element wraps around your contact details.

 ## How you can access this live website
 <p>Use the following URL:</p>